 Another World by Éric Chahi

-Another World is a cinematic adventure game that employs spartan background graphics overlayed by rotoscoped vector animations which facilitate fluid, free-flowing and immersive gameplay.
+Another World is a cinematic action-adventure game that employs spartan background graphics overlayed by rotoscoped vector animations which facilitate fluid, free-flowing and immersive gameplay.
 Another World also integrates cutscenes that seamlessly fuse with gameplay.
+However, Another World cutscenes cannot be skipped, even on replays.

 Another World was designed, programmed and drawn by Éric Chahi.
 Another World's digitized audio was composed by Jean-François Freitas.

-The object of Another World is to escape alien captivity with the help of a friendly humanoid alien.
-The humanoid alien is assitive to Lester based on scene-context.
+The object of Another World is to escape alien captivity with the help of a hulking humanoid alien who is assitive to Lester based on scene-context.
 For example, the alien can unlock a door while Lester shields him from enemy fire.

 Lester can walk, run, take a step, jump, roll, kick, crouch, climb, swim and fire a laser-beam weapon.
 The laser weapon can also generate an energy ball that creates a field of force, aka shield.
 In 1991 the audiovisual effect of switching between firing and shielding was spectacular.